UOdsci/ds435/README.md

 ## Quarto oddities

-To debug quarto rendering issues, put [`keep-md: true`](https://quarto-tdg.org/look-under-hood.html) in the top level of the YAML header of the qmd file.
+To debug quarto rendering issues, put [`keep-md: true`](https://quarto-tdg.org/look-under-hood.html) and perhaps `keep-ipynb: true` in the top level of the YAML header of the qmd file.

 - **Output of more than one format with the same extension:**
     Quarto by default does not deal with more than one output